Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-As previously noted, our primary dataset includes 15,097 blocks submitted across 28 bidding cycles.
-The number of blocks per slot ranges from a minimum of 220 to a maximum of 951, with a mean of 539.18 and a median of 509.
-We are able to match 14,043 of these blocks to 23 known builders.
-The most active builders in our dataset are Titan Builder (7,024 blocks, 46.5\%), Rsync Builder (2,259 blocks, 15.6\%), Flashbots (1,936 blocks, 12.8\%), and Beaverbuild (1,418 blocks, 9.4\%).
-There is a substantial overlap between blocks submitted to Agnostic and those submitted to other relays: 12,895 blocks in our primary dataset were also shared with at least one other relay.
+Out of the 39 winning blocks in our study period, we observe no bids for 11 auction cycles.\footnote{Specifically, we observe no bids for the auction cycles that led to the inclusion of blocks 21,322,624; 21,322,625; 21,322,627; 21,322,629; 21,322,633; 21,322,634; 21,322,636; 21,322,644; 21,322,646; 21,322,647; 21,322,651.} This is because the proposer for those auction cycles was not registered with Agnostic Relay, so the corresponding auctions were not run through that relay.
+For the remaining 28 auction cycles, the number of blocks per auction cycle in our data ranges from 220 to 951, with a mean of 539.18 and a median of 509.
+These blocks account for 28.3\% of \textit{all} blocks submitted to the major relays during these 28 auction cycles.
+Finally, most blocks in our dataset (85\%) were also shared with at least one other relay.

-However, when examining the proportion of blocks submitted by the top builders across \textit{all} relays, we note an imbalance in our primary dataset.
-Across all relays, Titan Builder, submitted 13,679 blocks (25.6\%), Rsync Builder 7,936 blocks (14.9\%), Flashbots 2,626 blocks (4.9\%), and Beaverbuild 21,447 blocks (40.2\%).
-Hence, Beaverbuild submits proportionally fewer blocks to Agnostic Relay than to other relays.
-Our primary dataset is, therefore, an unbalanced subsample of all blocks submitted across all relays.
-We acknowledge this as a limitation of our data.
+We are able to match 14,043 of the 15,097 blocks in our data to 23 known builders.
+The most active builders in our dataset are Titan Builder (7,024 blocks, 46.5\%), Rsync Builder (2,359 blocks, 15\%), Flashbots (1,936 blocks, 12.8\%), and Beaverbuild (1,418 blocks, 9.4\%).
+However, the distribution of builders in our primary dataset differs from their distribution across \textit{all} relays.
+Across all relays, Titan Builder submits 13,679 blocks (25.6\%), Rsync Builder 7,936 blocks (14.9\%), Flashbots 2,626 blocks (4.9\%), and Beaverbuild 21,447 blocks (40.2\%).
+Thus, Beaverbuild is underrepresented in Agnostic Relay relative to its overall presence across relays.
+We acknowledge this imbalance as a limitation of our data.

-To explore why builders submit fewer blocks to Agnostic Relay than to other relays, we examine the timestamps associated with the blocks that were shared between Agnostic and at least one other relay.
-We find that only 5\% were received by Agnostic before any other relay.
-More specifically, among the blocks received by both Agnostic and Ultrasound, just 1\% of blocks were received by Agnostic first; between blocks received by both Agnostic and BloXroute only 15\% were received by Agnostic first.
-Agnostic, therefore, has a latency disadvantage relative to the other major relays, which may explain why it receives fewer blocks from builders.
+To investigate this imbalance, we examine the timestamps of blocks that were shared between Agnostic and at least one other relay.
+We find that only 5\% of these blocks were received first by Agnostic.
+More specifically, among blocks received by both Agnostic and Ultrasound, only 1\% reached Agnostic first; among blocks received by both Agnostic and BloXroute, 15\% did.
+Agnostic therefore appears to have a latency disadvantage relative to the other major relays, which may help explain why some builders submit fewer blocks to it.